Placement Capacity

 CSW Responsibilities

-1. Specify the child’s placement needs on the DCFS Auto 280.
+1. Specify the child’s placement needs on the Foster Care Search System (FCSS) Automated 280.

 2. Select a placement that will meet the needs of the child, including the need for legal permanency.

-3. If the placement selected is the home of a relative/nonrelative extended family member, FFA certified foster family home or a resource family home, identify and list in the Contact Notebook the names of all of the children age birth to eighteen (18) years old living in that home.
+3. If the placement selected is the home of a relative/NREFM, a county or a FFA certified RFH, identify and list the names of all of the children age birth to eighteen (18) years old living in that home in the Contact Notebook

-• If the placement will result in more than six (6) children living in the home or placing more than two (2) children with special needs in a specialized resource family home, refer to instructions on requesting exceptions a capacity increase.
+• If the placement will result in more than six (6) children living in the home or placing more than two (2) children with special needs in a specialized RFH, refer to instructions on requesting exceptions for a capacity increase.

-4. If a suitable caregiver match is identified, review the placement decision with and obtain approval from the SCSW.
+4. If a suitable caregiver match is identified, review the placement decision with and obtain approval from the Supervising Children’s Social Worker (SCSW).

 • If the SCSW approves the placement selection, follow the procedures set forth in Placement Responsibilities.

-• If the SCSW does not approve of the placement selection, receive from the SCSW the DCFS Auto 280 and other documentation for corrective action and/or consultation, as appropriate.
+• If the SCSW does not approve of the placement selection, receive from the SCSW the FCSS Automated 280 and other documentation for corrective action and/or consultation, as appropriate.

-5. Make face-to-face contact with the relative/nonrelative extended family member, FFA certified foster parent or resource parent according to contact requirements.
+5. Make face-to-face contact with the relative/NREFM, FFA certified resource foster parent or county resource parent according to contact requirements.

 • During these contacts, verify that the composition of the household continues to comply with DCFS capacity requirements of no more than a total of six (6) children in the household.